Clinical Depression

 What is clinical depression?

 Clinical depression is a term often used to refer to major depressive disorder (MDD), one of ten depressive disorders in the DSM-5.
-Clinical depression is a mood disorder that can cause severe symptoms that occur most days and last at least two weeks.
+Clinical depression can cause severe symptoms that occur most days and last at least two weeks.
 According to the World Health Organization, more than 300 million people worldwide live with depressive disorders

-Signs and symptoms of clinical depression
+Signs of clinical depression

 The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) outlines symptoms of mental disorders, including clinical depression.
 For a health care professional to diagnose major depressive disorder, a person must experience at least five of the following symptoms nearly every day, for most of the day over two weeks or longer: